Whether you are working in the office or at home, you will have to deal with people. Unfortunately, not all the

-Being able to deal with difficult people at work might be quite challenging, but at the same time, it is a great opportunity to improve your communication skills and create a better working environment for yourself and your colleagues who also struggle at the workplace because of a difficult person.
+Being able to deal with a difficult coworker might be quite challenging, but at the same time, it is a great opportunity to improve your communication skills and create a better working environment for yourself and your colleagues who also struggle at the workplace because of a difficult person.

 Difficult coworkers come in many forms and shapes in all workplaces.
-How you deal with them depends on your self-confidence, your bravery and on how close you need to work with the person day-to-day during your working time.
+How you deal with them depends on your self-confidence, your bravery, and how close you need to work with the person day-to-day during your working time.

-There are many types of people who appear to be hard to work with, but we will mention only some most widespread types of those who are really trouble at the workplace.
+There are many types of people who appear to be hard to work with, but we will mention only some most widespread types of those who are trouble at the workplace.

-1) Bully at work is one of the most difficult people to deal with.
+- Bully at work is one of the most difficult people to deal with.
 The astounding amount of workers confesses that the reason for changing the job is being intimidated by a person they worked with.
-Those who quit the job felt not eager to go to work in order to avoid being insulted, yelled at and regularly criticized.
+Those who quit the job felt not eager to go to work to avoid being insulted, yelled at, and regularly criticized.

-2) Another type of person who are not easy to cope with is a negative coworker.
-They always complain about everything and find faults even in something that is great for everyone else.
-They constantly want your attention in order to express their dissatisfaction.
-In result, interaction with them drains you out of energy, brings distress and hampers you to be productive in the workplace.
+- Another type of person who is not easy to cope with is a negative coworker.
+They always complain about everything and find faults even in something great for everyone else.
+They constantly want your attention to express their dissatisfaction.
+As a result, interaction with them drains you out of energy, brings distress, and hampers you to be productive in the workplace.

 - Gossipers can be classified as another type of coworkers that may annoy you and disrupt your productive working.
 Of course, there are those employees who would be quite happy to know all office rumors, even if they are blown out of proportion.
 But you may feel uncomfortable around such people, as they want to share a lot of personal information about other colleagues that you do not want to know.
 They even may start nagging you to disclose what you know.